 The level of self-financing is at least 10% of the total cost of the demonstration project.
-Every demonstration project has to self-finance the project with at least 10% from the total project budget.
-Self-financing can be covered by the Applicant (company) or by the Development Team or by sharing it.
-It is up to the Applicant and Development Team to decide how to cover self-financing.
+Self-financing is covered by the Applicant (company) or by the Development Team (AIRE partner organisation) or by sharing it.

 The state aid regulation does not apply if the company finances and covers the total cost of the demonstration project.
 While financing the whole project budget by the company, the total cost of running a demonstration project can be discussed (the default is €60,000).
 AIRE will help determine the total cost of the demonstration project in direct discussions with the applicant based on the applicant's needs and the idea.